sensu/sensu-docs/content/sensu-go/6.1/operations/control-access/ldap-auth.md

 | username_prefix | |
 -------------|------
 description  | The prefix added to all LDAP usernames.
 Sensu appends the username_prefix with a colon.
 For example, for the username_prefix `ldap` and the user `alice`, the resulting username in Sensu is `ldap:alice`.
-Use the username_prefix when integrating LDAP users with Sensu RBAC [role bindings][13] and [cluster role bindings][13].
+Use the username_prefix when integrating LDAP users with Sensu RBAC [role bindings and cluster role bindings][13].
 Users _do not_ need to provide the username_prefix when logging in to Sensu. required     | false type         | String example      | {{< code shell >}}"username_prefix": "ldap"{{< /code >}}